 The answer to this question is a significant component of my proposed model of understanding.
 I have proposed that Matthew 25:31-46, Daniel 12:1-4, and Revelation 20:11-15 are all the same event: The Great White Throne Judgment.
 The book of Revelation explains that The Great White Throne Judgment is just before the commencement of the New Heavens and the New Earth.
 Matthew 25:31 (WEB) also says, "But when the Son of Man comes in his glory, and all the holy angels with him, then he will sit on the throne of his glory."
 So Matthew 25:31 certainly seems parallel with Revelation 20:11.
 Other possible timings for Matthew 25:31 could include God's judgment on the Jews in 70 A.D. or a judgment that is working itself out through the Christian era.

 If the Sheep and Goat judgment is not The Great White Throne Judgment, then it would seem that the Sheep and Goat Judgment comes first.
 If so that could allow one to conclude that the subjects at the Sheep and Goat Judgment are all human and that the Goats, if they are unbelieving humans, are being sent to an eon of punishment in Hades.
 Thus, they could still be saved at the Great White Throne Judgment afterward.
 However, the "Throne of his glory" language strongly suggests that the Sheep and Goat judgment is equal to The Great White Throne Judgment.
 There is a strong sense of finality to this judgment.
 Also Matthew 25:41 says "aionian fire."
 This does not sound like Hades, but instead the Lake of Fire at The Great White Throne Judgment.
 Most Universalists argue that "aionian" is temporal even in this case.
-They are motivated to make "aion" mean temporal even in this case because they think the "ethnos" is human only, therefore unbelievers must be released from the Lake of Fire sometime beyond the edge of Scripture.
+They are motivated to make "aion" mean temporal even in this case because they think the "ethnos" is human only, therefore unbelievers must be released from the Lake of Fire sometime beyond the end of Scripture.
 However, I think the better understanding is that human beings never go to the Lake of Fire in the first place because it is "prepared for the devil and his angels."
 This understanding also acknowledges many who object to Universalism saying that the parallel construct of Matthew 25:46 cannot be divided into both "eternal life" and "temporal punishment."
 These objectors make an important point.
 We should all acknowledge that "aion" means the duration of the subject in view.
 When Hades is in view, the "aion" is an age.
 However, when God is in view, "aion" is eternal.
 In this case the subject in view is the Lake of Fire, which has no explicit end as far as the revealed Word of God.
 But again, this better understanding is aided by the observation that fallen angels are the Goats on the left to be cast into the Lake of Fire.
 Furthermore, Matthew says that Christ will "sit" on his throne.
 This is the picture of a king who has conquered and finished his work.
 Hebrews 1:3 tells us that Christ "sat down" after finishing his work of redemption.
 Hebrews 10:13 tells us his enemies will be made a footstool.
 In Matthew 25 and Revelation 20 Christ will "sit" on his glorious throne to judge and complete the footstool!

 Daniel 12:1b (WEB) is also noteworthy when Michael tells Daniel, "...Your people will be delivered, everyone who is found written in the book."
 Who is "your people?"
 Many think that Daniel's people are believing mankind and the unbelieving are not his people.
 However, since the man saying these words is Michael, the Archangel, it is much more likely that Michael is recognizing Daniel as a leader of humanity.
 Thus "Your people" is all mankind in contrast to the people of Michael, the angel kind.